 In those days there was no culture of take aways, ordering in or even eating out except on special occasions.
 So home food was what we had save the greasy school canteen grub or of course street food.
-Therefore my mother doled out all kinds of treats - fried, roasted, baked or plain simple stove cooked.
+Therefore my mother doled out all kinds of treats - fried, roasted, ba

 The kitchen was her kingdom (despite having a flourishing career in teaching and administering a school.), her domain and unquestionably her department.